Placing an Order

 If you are interested in receiving email notifications regarding special offers, promotions and new products, sign up in the footer below.
 You can unsubscribe from this email list at any time, and will never share your contact information.
 We invite you to stay in touch with Equal Exchange on Facebook, Twitter, Pinterest, and Instagram too!

 Equal Exchange currently has partnerships with thirteen different faith groups.
-They include: American Friends Service Committee, Baptist Peace Fellowship of North America, Catholic Relief Services, Church of the Brethren, Disciples of Christ, Episcopal Relief & Development, Mennonite Central Committee U.S., Presbyterian Church USA, United Church of Christ, United Methodist Committee on Relief, Unitarian Universalist Service Committee, and Jewish Fair Trade Project, a partnership between Fair Trade Judaica and T'ruah.
+They include: American Friends Service Committee, Baptist Peace Fellowship of North America, Catholic Relief Services, Church of the Brethren, Disciples of Christ, Episcopal Relief & Development, Mennonite Central Committee U.S., Presbyterian Church USA, United Church of Christ, United Methodist Committee on Relief, Unitarian Universalist Service Committee, T'ruah: The Rabbinic Call for Human Rights, and Women of the ELCA.
 If you don't see your denomination represented, you are still welcome to order from us and support small farmers.

 Congregations that buy products from Equal Exchange use them in a variety of ways.
 The most wide-spread use is for a "coffee hour" or "fellowship hour" after worship.